 If you are studying in a national programme, you must show that you have actively participated in the studies.

 After your studies

-After your upper secondary school studies have been completed, you can apply for an extension of your residence permit.
-If you have completed your studies, you may apply for a six-month residence permit, which gives you time to find work in Sweden.
-When you have found a job, you can apply for a permanent residence permit if you can demonstrate that you are able to support yourself through income from employment or self-employment.
+If you have finished your studies, you may be entitled to a six-month residence permit that gives you time to find a job in Sweden.
+Once you have obtained a job, you can apply for a permanent residence permit if you can show that you can support yourself with income from employment or your own company.